 - In order to accommodate everyone, lunch spaces are provided for a length of 30 minutes.

-Please advise your students not to bring any nut products into the Great-West Life School Program sites for the safety of those sensitive or allergic to nuts.
+Please advise your students not to bring any nut products into the Canada Life School Program sites for the safety of those sensitive or allergic to nuts.

 If you and your students are looking for free activities to do or need directions to your activities, please visit the Info Centre, located near the heated bathrooms.
 Our helpful staff are more than happy to assist you!

-Festival du Voyageur will not be held responsible for any theft or loss of items that may occur while visiting Voyageur Park or any of the Great-West Life School Program sites.
+Festival du Voyageur will not be held responsible for any theft or loss of items that may occur while visiting Voyageur Park or any of the Canada Life School Program sites.